ntwiles/nala/README.md

 cargo run path/to/script.nl
 ```

+## Eamples

-Example scripts are provided in the `example/` directory.
+Example scripts are provided in the `examples/` directory.

+Within that directory, `sandbox.nl` will be ignored by git.
 # Documentation

 Documentation can be found on the [Nala Wiki](https://github.com/ntwiles/nala-rust/wiki).